-- The five forces - the theory that there are five defined factors that influence the development of markets and businesses - potential entrants, existing competitors, buyers, suppliers and alternative products/services.
-Using this model you build a strategy to keep ahead of these influences.
+- The Five Forces - a framework for looking at the strength of five important factors that affect competition - potential entrants, existing competitors, buyers, suppliers and alternative products/services.
+Using this model, you can build a strategy to keep ahead of these influences.

 Read more about strategic planning for business growth.